 Having medications delivered to your doorstep is an unparalleled convenience, eliminating all trips to the pharmacy and providing a high level of privacy at the same time.
 But your choice may depend on whether your insurance (if you have insurance) covers the prescribed medication.
 If it does, then filling the prescription at your local pharmacy allows you to apply your insurance to cover some or all of the medication cost.

 The ability to make this kind of decision for yourself is very user-friendly.
 Combined with the low price of consultations, Lemonaid's convenient telemedicine services for many people can truly cost much less than the traditional healthcare route.

-Your doctor's visit with SteadyMD can last an hour, or longer if needed — compared to around 10-15 minutes in a traditional doctor's office.
-You can call, text or video chat with your doctor in an unlimited fashion.
-Your doctor will actually reach out to you, proactively, to check on you.
-SteadyMD gathers all of your medical records to make sure the care they provide is on the firmest possible footing.
-And SteadyMD doctors can provide this amount of attention because they see fewer patients per doctor than in a typical healthcare setting.
+Your doctor's visit with SteadyMD can last an hour or longer if needed — compared to around 10-15 minutes in a traditional doctor's office.
+You have unlimited access to call, text, or video chat with your doctor, and your doctor reaches out to you for check-ins.
+SteadyMD gathers all of your medical records to ensure the care they provide is on the firmest possible footing.
+And SteadyMD doctors can give this amount of attention because they see fewer patients per doctor than in a typical healthcare setting.

 So what is the catch?
 Why isn't SteadyMD our top pick overall?
 It boils down to the price tag, which is just too high for many people to afford.

 SteadyMD doesn't accept — and isn't a replacement for — health insurance, and yet their pay structure is a monthly membership fee of $99 per person at minimum.
 Some of their programs cost more.